Bitcoin-ABC/bitcoin-abc/doc/standards/ecash-alias.md

 In the initial release of this feature, aliases are limited to lowercase alphanumeric characters (a-z, 0-9) to mitigate edge cases such as zero-width spaces and language specific character similarities.

 An alias may be between 1 and 21 bytes in length, inclusive.

+### The Alias Address

+The Alias Address is defined in a 21-byte push containing a CashAddr payload.
+The first byte will be the version byte indicating the type of address, and the following 20 bytes are the hash.

+An Alias Address may have many aliases.
+Each alias maps to one and only one Alias Address.

 ### Additional Validity Criteria: